-Directions: From Asheville, take I-26 east past Hendersonville, and get off at exit 59.
+Directions: From Asheville, take I-26 east past Hendersonville and get off at exit 59 for Saluda.
 At the end of the ramp, head west (right) on Ozone Drive towards Saluda..
-Drive a little over a mile and turn left on US176.
+Drive a little over a mile to the end of the road and turn left on US176.
 Drive 3.2 miles and cross a bridge over the river.
 (You will have passed one end of Pearson Falls Rd.)
 Slow down, drive a little farther and just before you cross the river again look for a small dirt drive on the right.
 You can pull in here and park.
 There are 2 large boulders blocking vehicles from going very far up, so don't pull in fast or you'll run into them!
 There's only enough room for 2 vehicles to park here, but there's a pull off area on the left right before you get the parking on the right and enough room there for 6 or 7 vehicles.

 The trail begins just beyond the boulders and the gate.
 Head up this trail for just over 0.1 miles to where the trail splits and turn left.
 I didn't take the trail straight ahead, but Kevin later told me that this leads to the RR tracks.
 Once you turn left, cross 2 wet weather creeks and come to a split in the trail (0.4 miles into the hike).
 Stay on the upper trail - for now - and continue another 1/4 mile or so to the waterfall.
 You'll hear the falling water on Big Fall Creek before you see the waterfall and the very end of the hike is a steep descent to a cliff area overlooking the falls.
 This area is covered up in poison ivy, so be warned if you are allergic.
 It's safe to be up here as long as you don't get too close to the edge and fall off.
 If you look up beyond the top of the falls you'll see the 40' high railroad trestle mentioned in other online sources.

 below Melrose Falls